MainakVerse/AutoMart/README.md

-# 🚗 AutoEstimator - Predict Your Car Worth
+# 🚗 AutoMart - Predict Your Car Worth

-**AutoEstimator** is a powerful machine learning web app that predicts the sale value of used cars!
+**AutoMart** is a powerful machine learning web app that predicts the sale value of used cars!
 By leveraging a deep learning model built with **TensorFlow**, this app estimates car prices based on various input features like brand, location, mileage, engine specifications, and more.
 With **Streamlit** as the frontend, the app provides a seamless and interactive user experience to estimate the value of any used car in real-time.

 ---